Skip to main content

 • Actual tag value = vwan-westus-vwan-hub-1

 In order to scale the configuration, availability tags are placed on the Meraki VPN config.
 This ensures that the correct IPsec config is being distributed to the branch sites.
 Both the tunnel name and availability tag match what was configured by the user.
 This can be seen by inspecting the same example that was displayed above.
-Each tag must be followed by a unique identifier to segment VPN configurations within the Meraki Dashboard.
+Each tag must be followed by a unique identifier to segment VPN configurations within the Meraki dashboard.

 Summary